 The Writing Center

-The Writing Center provides free faculty and peer tutoring for all RWU students enrolled in writing courses or involved in writing-related projects.
+The Writing Center provides free tutoring for all RWU students enrolled in writing courses or involved in writing-related projects.

-To see a peer tutor, students can just walk in, no appointment necessary.
+To see a peer tutor, students can just walk in (2nd floor Library within the Tutoring Center), no appointment necessary.
 To see a faculty tutor, students should sign up for an appointment.
-Students make appointments at the log-in desk immediately inside the door of the Tutoring Centers, Main Library, 2nd floor.
+Students can make appointments at the log-in desk immediately inside the door of the Tutoring Center.

 Writing Center Location